sous-chefs/aws/CONTRIBUTING.md

 Chef Software regularly reviews code contributions and provides suggestions for improvement in the code itself or the implementation.

-We find contributions by searching the ticket tracker for _resolved_ tickets with a status of _fixed_.
-If we have feedback we will reopen the ticket and you should resolve it again when you've made the changes or have a response to our feedback.
-When we believe the patch is ready to be merged, we will tag the _Code Reviewed_ field with _Reviewed_.

-Depending on the project, these tickets are then merged within a week or two, depending on the current release cycle.

 ## Release Cycle